harshag37/Robotics-basics/README.md

 </br>DOWN 3
 </br>LEFT 3
 </br>RIGHT 2
-The numbers after the direction are steps.
+</br>The numbers after the direction are steps.
 Please write a program to compute the distance from current position after a sequence of movement and original point.
 If the distance is a float, then just print the nearest integer.

 Example: